Assistant Professor of Journalism and Communication, School of Arts and Communication

 The University of Tennessee Athletic Department ESPN Graduate Student Award for Incoming Doctoral Students, August 2011

-Aside from teaching and research, Dr. Yuran developed a keen interest and some experience in international education while working for UT's International House.
+While working on his Ph.D., Dzmitry Yuran began his career in education at the University of Tennessee; he taught multimedia storytelling, media reporting, media writing, media law and ethics.
+His research agenda revolved at the time around political communication and media effects.
+Aside from teaching and research, Dr. Yuran developed a keen interest and some experience in international education while working at UT's International House.

 Before beginning his journey in academia, Dr. Yuran worked in advertising and marketing communications in native Belarus, where he also tried himself in the newspaper business.
 His early professional endeavors helped Dr. Yuran develop a deep respect for quality journalism and well-thought-out strategic communication.